efanomars/bluetoother/README.md

 bluetoother is a GUI tool to configure bluetooth adapter connectivity for systemd and bluez (libbluetooth).

-It needs to be run with sudo or gksu.
+It needs to be run with root privileges:

+- from a terminal:          sudo bluetoother

+- from a desktop launcher:  gksu bluetoother

 Functionality: